DataDog/hiring-engineers/answers.md

 	* Anomalies in MySQL's CPU usage -> `anomalies(avg:mysql.performance.cpu_time{*}, 'basic', 2)`
 * `type` refers to how you want your data to display.
 The type of graph you use directly correlates with the function you're applying to your data.
 	* For example we'll be using the `timeseries` visualization for average and anomalies graphs so we can see how those metrics perform over time.
-	* Conversely we'll use `query_value` for our rollup as it's designed to show a single value and we're wanting to see the sum of our metric.
+	* Conversely we'll use `query_value` for our rollup as it's designed to show a single value and we're wanting to see only the sum of our metric.
 	* A full list of the different widgets can be found [here](https://docs.datadoghq.com/dashboards/widgets/).

 Once you've filled out the necessary arguments in your JSON body (see my [completed example](configfiles/WK_CustomTimeBoard.json)), you can submit the `POST` request.
 You should see a response similar to [this](configfiles/POST_response.json).